eliotn/p1xt-guide-implementation/completedTasks.md

 ## Partially Done
 - You Don't Know JS: async & performance (chapters 1-3 done)
-- EDX CS50 Weeks 0-5 (working on weeks 6-8)
-- EDX CS50 Week 6 (need to watch other topic movies)
-- EDX CS50 Week 7 (need to try machine learning code samples)
+- EDX CS50 Weeks 0-8 (need to go back and try machine learning)
-- EDX CS50 Week 8 (finish/polish code, watch movies)
 - Voting app, users can login with twitch (want to polish with tests and add ability to do multiple polls).